GoogleCloudPlatform/cloud-spanner-r2dbc/README.md

 |Timestamp     |java.sql.Timestamp |
 |Array         |Array-Variant of the corresponding Java type (e.g. Long[] for ARRAY\<INT64\>)|

-See Cloud Spanner documentation [Cloud Spanner documentation](https://cloud.google.com/spanner/docs/data-types) to learn more about Spanner types.
+See [Cloud Spanner documentation](https://cloud.google.com/spanner/docs/data-types) to learn more about Spanner types.